zuiko21/minimOS/hard/jalapa2.md

 The newest redesign, however, allows easy implementation of the _ROM-in-RAM_ feature, by adding an extra _comparison bit_ to the `ROM /CS` signal generation.
-But, being a **single VIA** machine, such switching signal should be generated _manually via a jumper_, as there is hardly a spare bit for that. _This is a good reason to use **two VIAs** instead_, with the added benefit of having a _frequency generator_ completely independent from the **jiffy interrupt** timer.
+Being a **single VIA** machine, such switching signal should be generated _manually via a jumper_, as there is hardly a spare bit for that. _Here is a good reason to use **two VIAs** instead_, with the added benefit of complete separation of the _frequency generator_ from the **jiffy interrupt** timer.

 ### Clock generation